maryreader/personal-website/content/post/starting-child-benefits-during-pregnancy-could-help-tackle-inequality-and-boost-economic-growth-lse-research-for-the-world/index.md

 She adds: “Investing in the health of future generations means better labour market outcomes, more growth and more tax revenue for governments to spend elsewhere.
 A little, invested early on, goes a long way.”

 Mary Reader was speaking to Joanna Bale, Senior Media Relations Manager at LSE.
-“The infant health effects of starting universal child benefits in pregnancy: evidence from England and Wales” by Mary Reader was published in the Journal of Health Economics.

-This article was originally published in LSE Research for the World in May 2023: https://www.lse.ac.uk/research/research-for-the-world/health/starting-child-benefits-during-pregnancy-could-help-tackle-inequality-and-boost-economic-growth